CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 ``tripole`` and ``tripoleT`` are options for the ``ns_boundary_type``.
 Closed boundary conditions are not supported currently.
-The domain can be physically closed with the ``close_boundaries`` namelist which forces a land mask on the boundary for a two gridcell depth.
+The domain can be physically closed with the ``close_boundaries`` namelist which forces a land mask on the boundary with a two gridcell depth.
 Where the boundary is land, the boundary_type settings play no role.
-In the displaced-pole grids, at least one row of grid cells along the north and south boundaries is land.
+For example, in the displaced-pole grids, at least one row of grid cells along the north and south boundaries is land.
 Along the east/west domain boundaries not masked by land, periodic conditions wrap the domain around the globe.
 In this example,